akharrou/QuickDocs/In-The-Makings/LLDB.md

 	> (lldb) pr a -n a.out
 	> ```
 	> ```shell
-	> (lldb) process attach --waitfor --name a.out       # wait for, and, attach to, the [first] process that has 'a.out' as program name
+	> (lldb) process attach --waitfor --name a.out       # wait for, and, attach to, the next process, whose program name is: 'a.out'
 	> (lldb) pr a -w -n a.out
 	> ```